Tyler Stephenson Player Props: Reds vs. Brewers

 Tyler Stephenson At The Plate

-- Stephenson has 11 doubles, a triple, two home runs and 24 walks while batting .245.
+- Stephenson is hitting .241 with 11 doubles, a triple, two home runs and 24 walks.

-- He has hit a long ball in two of 55 games played this season, and in 0.9% of his plate appearances.
+- He has hit a home run in two of 56 games played this year, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.